Skip to content

 Minnesota secondary schools are encouraged (although not required) to have formalized work-based learning programs available to all youth, including youth with disabilities.
 These programs are referred to as Career and Technical Education (CTE) programs and must be approved by the Minnesota Department of Education.
 Approved school work-based learning involves a licensed teacher with a work-based learning coordinator endorsement license (or out-of-field permission) who closely supervises the worksite activities and is responsible for all the required activities and paperwork.

-It's important for Vocational Rehabilitation Services staff to partner with school work-based learning coordinators to ensure that youth receive individualized work-based learning placements in the community.
+It's important for Vocational Rehabilitation Services staff and State Services for the Blind staff to partner with school work-based learning coordinators to ensure that youth receive individualized work-based learning placements in the community.

 • Seminar class: A class that includes safety training and career development before starting a work-based learning experience